 5 Steps to Buying Your Dream First Home

-To make these dreams a reality and bring your vision to life, it’s important to plan ahead.
+To make these dreams a reality and bring your vision to life, it’s important to plan.
 That’s why we’ve compiled the list of our top five steps for first-time home buyers, to help as you look to purchase a new home:

 1.)
 Start Saving Now

-Buying your first home may seem like a daunting goal — but it’s achievable, if you ask yourself the right questions and plan ahead.
+Buying your first home may seem like a daunting goal, but it’s achievable if you ask yourself the right questions and plan.
 For example, do you know how much money you would need for a down payment on a house that costs $250,000?
-If you’re like most first time home buyers, you may have no idea.
+If you’re like most first-time home buyers, you may have no idea.

 The correct response: Well, it depends.
-According to USA Today, “It’s common to put 20% down, but many lenders now permit much less, and first-time home buyer programs allow as little as 3% down.
-But putting down less than 20% may mean higher costs and paying for private mortgage insurance, and even a small down payment can still be hefty.”
+The tradition is to put 20% down, but many lenders now permit much smaller down payments, and first-time home buyer programs allow as little as 3% down.
+Keep in mind that putting down less than 20% may mean higher costs and paying for private mortgage insurance.

 2.)
 Get Organized